Kazakh War of Independence: Aftermath

 The peace between the Kazakhs and the Uzbeks was short-lived.
-Fearing the growth of Kazakh Khanate’s influence, Muhammad Shaybani sought to prevent it.
+Fearing the growth of the Kazakh Khanate's influence, Muhammad Shaybani sought to prevent it.
 He tried to completely stop their trade relations with Transoxiana by issuing an order towards population of Turkestan should not make any trade deals with the Kazakh merchants and attacked the cities near Syr Darya.
-Kasym Khan, saw those cities places as an economic and military support of his power over the populations in nomadic regions which constantly worried the Shaybanids in the border areas of Turkestan and Tashkent.
-In response to his advancement to Iasy in the winter of 1510, Shaybani Khan launched an offensive against the Kasym Khan's ulus, which was in the foothills of the Ulytau.
+Kasym Khan considered those cities as sources of economic and military support for his power over the populations in nomadic regions which constantly worried the Shaybanids in the border areas of Turkestan and Tashkent.
+In response to his advancement to Iasy in the winter of 1510, Shaybani Khan launched an offensive against Kasym Khan's ulus, which was in the foothills of the Ulytau.
 This campaign was unsuccessful and ended in Shaybani's defeat which caused the weakening of his influence.
-He died at the Battle of Marv against the Safavids in November.
+He died in the Battle of Merv against the Safavids in November.
 Using the advantage during the political instability in Central Asia, Kasym Khan supported the Timurid Babur in 1512 when the Shaybanids again gained power over him.
 Kata-bek, the lieutenant general of Babur in the city of Sayram called for Kasym Khan to help who was wintering in Karatal.
 Kasym supported him in 1513, he captured Sairam and its surroundings.
 Then they jointly opposed the ruler of Tashkent, Shaybanid Suyunish-koi, but near Tashkent, Kasym Khan was wounded and retreated.

 Kasym maintained friendly relations with the former Khan of Western Moghulistan, Sultan Said.
 At the end of 1513, he proposed to organize a joint campaign against Tashkent, but Kasym refused, citing the need to prepare for winter, since the collection and construction of troops at that time were not feasible.